Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 | Human Involvement | High supervision costs | Reduced oversight, higher trust levels |

-Table 1: Comparative snapshot of traditional vs AI‑enabled Emerging Technologies & Automation .
+Table 1: Comparative snapshot of traditional vs AI‑enabled Emerging Technologies and Automation .

 The shift is driven by four core enablers: